protontypes/open-sustainable-technology/README.md

 - [Mesogeos](https://github.com/Orion-AI-Lab/mesogeos) - A multi-purpose dataset for data-driven wildfire modeling in the Mediterranean.
 - [nasa-wildfires](https://github.com/datadesk/nasa-wildfires) - Download wildfire hotspots detected by NASA satellites and the Fire Information for Resource Management System (FIRMS).
 - [WindNinja](https://github.com/firelab/windninja) - Computes spatially-varying wind fields for wildland fire and other applications requiring high-resolution wind predictions in complex terrain.
+- [SimFire](https://github.com/mitrefireline/simfire) - An open-source wildfire simulator written in Python and meant to be used to train reinforcement learning agents.

 ### Marine Life and Fishery